rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 _A half full glass_ makes us ignore the failure and focus on `b`...  this is exactly the semantics of `<|>`.
 A half full glass is not what you always want.

-My goal is to consider `Alternative` instances from the point of view of the errors.
+My goal is to consider the `Alternative` typeclass, its laws, and its instances from the point of view of the errors.
 This "pessimistic" viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
 My second goal is to show a useful instance that is missing in the standard library and is different from the instances I have found in Hackage.
 This instances is pessimistically constructed to preserve the failure information.
 My third goal is to briefly consider a possibility of rethinking the `Alternative` typeclass itself.